Top 50 Best Golf Movies Of All Time

 Average

-Directed by Dennis Dugan and starring the ever-entertaining Adam Sandler, "Happy Gilmore" delivers a hilarious twist on the world of competitive golf.
+"Happy Gilmore," directed by Dennis Dugan and starring the ever-charismatic Adam Sandler, adds a hilarious and energetic twist to the world of golf comedies.

 13